michal-finixio/exit-intent/README.md

 <hr />

-## Options
+## Configuration

+### Basic:

+`onExitIntent` (default no-op function) - function to call when an exit intent has been detected.

+`showAgainAfterSeconds` (default 30) - if exit intend was triggered, wait for this period until it is possible to trigger it again.
+Useful not to annoy the user.

 `maxDisplays` (default 99999) - maximum number of times exit intent can be triggered.

-`onExitIntent` (default no-op function) - function to call when an exit intent has been detected.
+### Enabling specific triggers:

+`enableOnInactivityDesktop` (default true) - flag to enable inactivity trigger on desktop.

-`showAfterInactiveSecondsDesktop` (default 60 seconds) - inactivity period after which exit intent function is triggered on desktop.
-Pass `undefined` to disable.
+`showAfterInactiveSecondsDesktop` (default 60) - inactivity period after which exit intent function is triggered on desktop.

+`enableOnInactivityMobile` (default true) - flag to enable inactivity trigger on mobile.

-`showAfterInactiveSecondsMobile` (default 40 seconds) - inactivity period after which exit intent function is triggered on mobile.
-Pass `undefined` to disable.
+`showAfterInactiveSecondsMobile` (default 40) - inactivity period after which exit intent function is triggered on mobile.

-`showAgainAfterSeconds` (default 10 seconds) - if exit-intend was triggered, wait for this period until it is possible to trigger it again.
+`enableOnMouseleaveDesktop` (default trye) - flag to enable on mouseleave trigger on desktop.
+When mouse leaves the document, exit intent will be triggered.

+`enableOnBlurMobile` (default false) - flag to enable on blur trigger on mobile.
+When window loses focus, exit intent will be triggered.

+`enableOnScrollBottomMobile` (default false) - flag to enable on scroll to bottom of the page trigger on mobile.

+`scrollBottomOffsetPx` (default 200) - offset of pixels, how far from the bottom exit intent will be triggered when scrolling to the bottom.

+`enableOnFastScrollTopMobile` (default false) - flag to enable on fast scroll to top trigger on mobile.
+When user scrolls fast towards the top, exit intent will be triggered.

+`scrollTopStartingArticleDepth` (default 0.5) - Article depth, that scrolling from towards top (address bar) can trigger the intent.
+Between 0.1 and 1.

+`scrollTopSecondsToScroll` (default 2) - Time within which scrolling to top must happen to trigger the exit intent.

+### Technical:

+`debug` (default false) - flag to enable debug logging of the tool.

-`exitIntentThrottle` (default 200) - event throttle in milliseconds.
+`eventThrottle` (default 200) - event throttle in milliseconds.
 Period of throttling time between event trigger and exit intent callback.

 <hr />